Quickstart: Create a Virtual Machine Scale Set in the Azure portal

 You can deploy a scale set with a Windows Server image or Linux image such as RHEL, CentOS, Ubuntu, or SLES.

 Type Scale set in the search box.
 In the results, under Marketplace, select Virtual Machine Scale Sets.
-Select Create on the Virtual Machine Scale Sets page, which will open the Create a Virtual Machine Scale Set page.
+Select Create on the Virtual Machine Scale Sets page, which opens the Create a Virtual Machine Scale Set page.

 In the Basics tab, under Project details, make sure the correct subscription is selected and select myVMSSResourceGroup from resource group list.